LukePappa/myOS/d.md

 What exists is Divine Love.
 It has become distorted into egocentric desire, creating the false perception of separation and multiplicity.
-Our purpose is to reattune ourselves to ultimate reality by learning to live selflessly, thus becoming its fullest expression.
+Our purpose is to reattune ourselves to God by learning to live selflessly.